bdwilliamson/academic-kickstart/content/talk/wnar2017/index.md

   region: "NM"
   postcode:
   country: "USA"
-summary: "This talk was selected as the Most Outstanding Oral Paper"
+summary: "This talk (at WNAR 2017) was selected as the Most Outstanding Oral Paper"
 abstract:

 # Talk start and end times.